JakeSteam/blog-programming/_drafts/2024-10-05-bountyhour-microcontracting-postmortem.md

 Considering I went from zero knowledge, gaining hands-on experience creating new things with Next.js, Node.js, Prisma, TypeScript, Tailwind, tRPC, authentication, and Shadcn UI is so, so valuable.
 It now means I have some sort of reference point when looking at web-related libraries / projects.

-Before starting I didn't really _get_ the Node stack, and utilities like [Theo's T3 Stack](https://blog.jakelee.co.uk/decision-paralysis-and-opinionated-guidance/) really helped jumpstart the learning experience.
+Before starting I didn't really _get_ the Node stack, and utilities like [Theo's T3 Stack](/decision-paralysis-and-opinionated-guidance/) really helped jumpstart the learning experience.
 This was also my first time relying heavily on GitHub Copilot to help me with new topics, and it was absurdly powerful!

 This was also my first time using Linear for project management, and it was good to experience it from a broader perspective than I experience in my day job.
 The project was small enough that a text file probably would have sufficed, but trying out new tools is always good!

 [![BountyHour Linear](/assets/images/2024/bountyhour-linear.png)](/assets/images/2024/bountyhour-linear.png)

 ## Conclusion

+Software development is hard.
+Starting a new company is hard.
+Doing both in an area you don't really have expertise is very very hard (and foolish).